 Existing projects from JIRA can be imported in Yodiz.
-The process is quite simple and makes it convenient for users to migrate their data to Yodiz.
+The process is quite simple and convenient for users to migrate their data to Yodiz.
 Jira Users, Custom fields and tags are also imported with project data.

 In this step, you can select what item types you want to show in Yodiz.
-This is the most vital step as it classifies what items from Jira will appear as item type in Yodiz.
-Mapping is quite customizable but it has its own constraints as well.
+This is the most vital step as it classifies what Jira items will appear in Yodiz as which item type.
+Mapping is quite customizable.

-You can choose the item type from dropdown next to Jira Item Type column.
-For example “New Feature” Issue from JIRA can be chosen to appear as Item type: Issue, User Story and Epic in Yodiz.
+Map each Jira item type with Yodiz items from dropdown.
+For example “New Feature” Issue from JIRA can be chosen to appear as Item type: Issue, User Story or Epic in Yodiz.

-You can select particular item type from dropdown.
+You can select same item type against many Jira Item types.
 Once you have made your desired selections under mapping screen, click on the Use Mapping option.

 Once you are done mapping, you will be shown a list of Projects from Jira.
-You can click on the “Start Import” button given with each project.
+You can click on the “Start Import” button given to each project.
 Only one Project can be imported at a time.
-You can import another project once you are done importing the first one, you’ll just have to select from the list of Projects and click on “Start Import”.
+You can import another project once you are done importing the first one.

 Once you know which projects you want to import.
 Click on “Start Import” Button.